Frequently Asked Questions (FAQ)

 Q. Can an exception be made for an application deadline?

 A. No. When applying for an exam, take note of the closing date for filing.
-Applications must be postmarked or in the possession of Civil Service by the closing date for the exam.
+Applications must be submitted online or filed in our office by 5PM or postmarked by the closing date for the exam.
 No exceptions will be made.

 Q. How specific do I need to be on employment dates on the application?